Spider-Man on the cover of Amazing Fantasy #15 (1962)

 Civil War #1

 The unmasking.
-Spider-Man publicly reveals his identity to support Tony Stark's Superhuman Registration Act.
+Peter goes public to back Tony Stark's Superhuman Registration Act.

 In adaptations